 ‘Champion,’ ‘Queen,’ ‘Goddess,’ ‘Mother’: Serena Williams’ Powerful Message at The French Open

-At the French Open, the tennis champ won her 800th match in a custom outfit by Virgil Abloh and Nike.
-She also defended the latter over how it had treated pregnant female athletes.
+At the French Open, Williams won her 800th tour-level win in a custom outfit by Virgil Abloh and Nike.
+She also defended the latter over how it treated pregnant female athletes.

 It did not matter that the three-piece Virgil Abloh x Nike outfit Serena Williams posted on Instagram before the French Open looked entirely impractical to play tennis in.
 The athlete’s fans agreed: it was a winner.

-Before earning her 800th match on May 27, Williams put on a tiered maxi skirt, long robe, and sports bra.
+Before earning her 800th tour-level win on May 27, Williams put on a tiered maxi skirt, long robe, and sports bra.
 Printed onto her zebra printed ensemble were the words “Champion,” “Queen,” “Goddess,” “Mother.”

 The Nike ambassador matched her floor-grazing skirt with chunky sneakers, as she did at this year’s Met Gala and her 2017 wedding to Alexis Ohanian.